yash12465/FocusTube/replit.md

 ## Overview

 FocusTube is a cutting-edge, distraction-free educational video platform that combines curated YouTube content with advanced AI capabilities.
 The platform provides quality educational videos from trusted channels while eliminating typical distractions like recommendations, comments, or trending sections.
-Enhanced with OpenRouter API and Mistral AI integration, FocusTube now offers intelligent search, personalized recommendations, AI-generated summaries, and interactive quizzes.
+Enhanced with OpenAI API integration and the revolutionary YouTube Transcript AI Processor, FocusTube now offers real transcript analysis, comprehensive summaries, and interactive quizzes generated from actual video content.

 The platform features a comprehensive study management system with bookmarks, notes, tasks, flashcards, study timers, and scheduling capabilities, all enhanced by AI to help users maintain focus and accelerate their learning progress.
+The breakthrough addition of real YouTube transcript processing enables authentic educational content analysis rather than metadata-based summaries.

 ## User Preferences